PaddlePaddle/PaddleSuite/docs/pipeline_deploy/high_performance_inference.en.md

 ## 1. Installation and Usage of High-Performance Inference Plugins

-Before using the high-performance inference plugins, ensure you have completed the installation of PaddleX according to the [PaddleX Local Installation Tutorial](../installation/installation.en.md), and have successfully run the basic inference of the pipeline using either the PaddleX pipeline command line instructions or the Python script instructions.
+Before using the high-performance inference plugins, ensure you have completed the installation of PaddleX according to the [PaddleX Local Installation Tutorial](../installation/installation.en.md), and have successfully run the quick inference of the pipeline using either the PaddleX pipeline command line instructions or the Python script instructions.

 ### 1.1 Installing High-Performance Inference Plugins